 - Go ice skating: The best wintertime date activity by a landslide is to go ice skating!
 Odds are neither of you are super seasoned in ice skating, so that makes it a lot more fun.
 You can learn together, be clumsy, and enjoy helping each other up off the ice every time you fall.
 Follow up with some hot chocolate and you have yourself a classic winter date.

 - Go to the zoo: A local zoo can be a perfect date idea in college.
 You can surely find something to connect on whether it’s an animal or laughing at kids who try to feed the goats and get scared.
-Depending on the zoo they can be pretty affordable and usually offer a student discount just by showing your student ID.
+Depending on the zoo, admission can be pretty affordable – and usually you can score a student discount just by showing your student ID.

 - Stargazing: Pack a bag, don’t forget the blanket, and head out for some stargazing on a warm night.
 Make sure you find a place that has minimal light pollution and lay down as you look up at the stars and wonder what’s out there.
 You can have really deep conversations doing this, and hopefully, it will make you feel a lot closer to your significant other.

 - Grab a ball, head to the park, and go play something together: Maybe this is a learning opportunity for you and your significant other.
 Whether it’s football, soccer, baseball, or Wiffle ball, you can surely find something to play on the field.
-You can make this a super flirty game and make sure to use any opportunity to learn as an opportunity to get close.
+You can make this a super flirty game (it’s the perfect opportunity to get close).

 - Have a water gun or balloon fight: The best way to cool off on a hot summer day is to have a water gun or water balloon fight.
-You can grab some water balloons from the grocery store, find a place to fill them up, usually just your sink will do.
+You can grab some water balloons from the grocery store, and find a place to fill them up – usually just your sink will do.
 And then have fun pegging each other until you’re soaking wet.

-- Go longboarding or skateboarding: If one of you has a longboard or a skateboard this can be easy, otherwise, you’ll have to either buy one or rent one (I suggest the latter).
-Either way, grab your board and go for a joy ride.
-You might need to hold the other’s hand if they’ve never done it before…just to be safe of course!
+- Go longboarding or skateboarding: If one of you has a longboard or a skateboard this can be easy; otherwise, you’ll have to either buy one or rent one (I suggest the latter).
+Either way, grab a board and go for a joy ride.
+You might need to hold the other’s hand if they’ve never done it before… just to be safe of course!

 - Ditch your phones and get lost together: Maybe not literally!
 But at least avoid using your maps app to find your way home.
 Start driving and see where you end up.
 You can find some places that you can make your spot that you’d never find if you were using your maps.

-- Grab your bikes or rent some and go for a bike ride: An easy bike ride can be pretty relaxing and a fun way to chat and explore your city/town together.
-You can find a place to park and enjoy a nice view you couldn’t have gotten to by car.
+- Grab your bikes, or rent some and go for a bike ride: An easy bike ride can be pretty relaxing and a fun way to chat and explore your city/town together.
+You can find a place to park and enjoy a nice view that you couldn’t have accessed by car.

-- Plant something together and nurture it to life: Planting is a pretty cheap yet incredibly fun and nurturing way to decide if the person you’re spending time with is good at taking care of a living thing.
-Without too much risk.
-It’s not an animal after all.
-So go grab some dirt, buy a plant, check your grocery store or a local home improvement store or nursery and get to planting.
-Make sure you buy a plant that doesn’t require a lot of attention and minimal sunlight since it will most likely live inside!
+- Plant something together and nurture it to life: Planting is a pretty cheap, yet incredibly fun and nurturing way to decide if the person you’re spending time with is good at taking care of a living thing (without too much risk – it’s not an animal after all).
+So go grab some dirt, buy a plant at your grocery store or a local home improvement store/nursery and get to planting.
+Make sure you buy a plant that doesn’t require a lot of attention and minimal sunlight, since it will most likely live inside!